Research

 Dr. Campeau

-Dr. Campeau studied medicine at Laval University, specialized in medical genetics at McGill University and completed a postdoctoral fellowship at the Baylor College of Medicine.
+Dr. Campeau studied medicine at Laval University, specialized in medical genetics at McGill University, and completed a postdoctoral fellowship at the Baylor College of Medicine.
 He now practices clinical genetics at the Sainte-Justine Hospital and the Shriners Hospital for Children in Montreal.
 His research lab studies epigenetic diseases, epilepsy, and skeletal dysplasias.
-They identify disease-causing genes, decipher disease pathophysiology, and improve the management of children affected by these conditions.
-More information can be obtained by visiting www.pcampeaulab.org.
+More information at pcampeaulab.org.

 Simon Fisher